jfbrennan/single-file-web-component/README.md

 The original SFWC article: https://jordanbrennan.hashnode.dev/single-file-web-componentsmaybe

 ## File structure
-SFWC files are named like `<tag-name>.html` and the basic structure is:
+SFWC files are named as `<tag-name>.html` and the basic structure is:
 ```html
 <sfwc>
   <template>